Kong/kong-vagrant/README.md

 $ curl http://localhost:8001
 ```
 In the response you get, the plugins list should now contain an entry
-"myPlugin" to indicate the plugin was loaded.
+"myplugin" to indicate the plugin was loaded.

 To start using the plugin, execute from the host:
 ```shell